MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-isolated-storage-contains.md

 ---

 # ISOLATEDSTORAGE.CONTAINS Method
-Deletes the value with the specified key from the isolated storage.
+Determines whether the storage contains a value with the specified key.

 ## Syntax
 [OK=:] ISOLATEDSTORAGE.CONTAINS(KEY, [DATASCOPE]);